-Robert Richmond-Jones 1957 TS XRT 620
+Robert Richmond-Jones 1957 TS

 As promised herewith some lines re my restoration of my 57 TS, an interesting vehicle, somewhat rare having round white dials and trunion lower wishbones.
 Nick Driscoll believes that this spec was only produced from Jan 57 for 6 months.
 My car is in effect a barn find having covered 55000 miles from new.
 It was registered to a garage new then sold to the owner from whom I purchased it when it had covered 2000 miles.
 I have been given some photographs of the car in the late 50’s and early 60’s “on holiday” in Switzerland.

-Theres are some early pictures of XRT620 in 1958 with its original owner.
+Some early pictures of XRT620 in 1958 with its original owner.
 Note the big diamond.

 You will note that the front grill is of a later period, the previous owner cannot remember why but seems to think that he had a minor “incident” after the factory closed and that what’s on the car was all that was available at the time – by chance a few years ago I was able to acquire a big diamond grill which had been re-chromed and thus the vehicle can be returned to its correct spec.